charMstr/ft_services/srcs/Wordpress/README.md

 ## IMPLEMENTATION DETAILS

-The user and password should be te same when running the mysql container.
+The user, password, and ip_host/ip_client in the wordpress container should match the mysql database container.

+Wrodpress is a php application.
+Nginx by default does not process php requests on its own.
+We will install php-fpm for this task.
+It is basically a FastCGI Process Manager (FPM).

+_**Note:**CGI (Common Gateway Interface) means all requests are redirected into a unique process.
+Unlike CGI, with FastCGI, a process runs independently of the Web server, isolating it and thus providing more security.
+Therefore php-fmp will be a single process handling **ALL** php scritps for Nginx (for all its requests) from the outside._

+## RUNNING PROCESSES IN THE SAME CONTAINER

+- Nginx
+- php-fpm7

 ## PORTS:

+- 5050

-Nginx is listening on the port 5050.
+Nginx is listening on the port 5050, this is internal to the cluster. (behind the metalLB load balancer or the main "Nginx container").

 ## ENV variables (and their default values).